Skip to Content

 Field Test

-At Salted Angler we don’t discriminate against any style of fishing, and we understand that some reels are cut out for salt and some aren’t.
-I love nothing more than hitting those small ponds where I’m the only one on the water.
+At Salted Angler, we don’t discriminate against any style of fishing, and we understand that some reels are cut out for salt and some aren’t.
+I love hitting those small ponds where I’m the only one on the water.
 With my Daiwa Exceler LT, I recently took to the water with high expectations.

-I set out early in the morning on one of my favorite farm ponds right down the road from where I live in NW Florida.
-I love early mornings as you often get that early morning mist that is just so calm and peaceful.
+I set out early in the morning on one of my favorite farm ponds, right down the road from where I live in NW Florida.
+I love early mornings, as you often get that early morning mist that is so calm and peaceful.

-The reel is sensitive enough to feel the smaller nibbles and strong enough to give a solid hook set, but what I really apreciate is the smooth drag.
-I love fishing just beneath the surface with a noisy spinnerbait, and in those small ponds that aren’t fished often is where I really succeed with this strategy.
+The reel is sensitive enough to feel minor nibbles and strong enough to give a solid hook set, but I appreciate the smooth drag.
+I love fishing just beneath the surface with a noisy spinnerbait, and I succeed with this strategy in those small ponds that aren’t fished often.

-After catching a half dozen bass in the 1-2 lb range I decided that it was time to hand the rod and reel over to my wife while I enjoyed a nice warm cup of coffee.
-My wife does not fish as much as I do so I was curious to see how she liked the feel of the reel.
-She cast a dozen or so times and reported that she liked it a lot better than the Penn Battle II that she had been using.
+After catching a half dozen bass in the 1-2 lb range, I decided that it was time to hand the rod and reel over to my wife while I enjoyed a nice warm cup of coffee.
+My wife does not fish as much as I do, so I was curious to see how she liked the feel of the reel.
+She cast a dozen times and reported that she liked it a lot better than the Penn Battle II she had been using.

-I asked her why and she said that the Daiwa was lighter and just felt smoother, more like driving her Lexus vs my Toyota 4Runner.
-Oh and of course, she managed to catch the biggest bass of the morning.
+I asked her why, and she said the Daiwa was lighter and felt smoother, more like driving her Lexus vs my Toyota 4Runner.
+Oh, and of course, she caught the biggest bass of the morning.
 That is the last time I let her use my rod and reel :-).

 Pros